mavens-group/mavens-group.github.io/content/authors/Mahshook/_index.md

   - Researchers
 ---

-  Mohammed Mahshook is a Research Scholar in the department of Physics and Nanotechnology at SRM Institute of Science and Technology.
+Mohammed Mahshook is a Research Scholar in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST](https://www.srmist.edu.in). <br>
   He is investigating the application of machine learning techniques to elucidate complex structure-activity relationships in materials for Quantum Information Processing.
 His research aims to accelerate the materials discovery process through these machine learning techniques.